-Board of Commissioners of Cook County

-118 North Clark Street Chicago, IL

 Legislation Text

-File #: 17-4453, Version: 1
+File #: 18-4647, Version: 1

-PROPOSED GRANT AWARD
+PROPOSED GRANT AWARD RENEWAL

 Department: Office of the Chief Judge, Circuit Court of Cook County

-Grantee: Circuit Court of Cook County
+Grantee: Office of the Chief Judge

-Grantor: The Substance Abuse and Mental Health Services Administration (SAMHSA), U.S. Department of Health and
+Grantor: The Substance Abuse and Mental Health Services Administration (SAMHSA), U.S. Department of Health and Human Services

-Human Services

-Request: Authorization to accept grant
+Request: Authorization to renew grant

-Purpose: The Cook County Suburban Municipal Districts Drug Court Service Enhancement Program will build the

-County's capacity to help drug-addicted program participants in three suburban drug treatment courts in Cook County.
+Purpose: The Cook County Suburban Municipal Districts Drug Court Service Enhancement Program will build the County's capacity to help drug-addicted program participants in three suburban drug treatment courts in Cook County.

-Grant Amount: \$324,811.00
+Grant Amount: \$324,752.00

-Grant Period: 9/30/2017 - 9/29/2018
+Grant Period: 9/30/2018 - 9/29/2019

 Fiscal Impact: None

 Accounts: NA

+Most Recent Date of Board Authorization for Grant: 9/13/2017

+Most Recent Grant Amount: \$324,811.00

 Concurrences:

-The Budget Department has received all the requisite documents and determined the fiscal impact on Cook County, if any.
+Budget and Management Services has received all requisite documents and determined the fiscal impact on Cook County, if any.

-Summary: The Cook County Suburban Municipal Districts Drug Court Service Enhancement Program (DCSEP) will build the court's capacity to help program participants as follows: assess needs, offer practical recovery supports, reduce financial and access barriers to treatment through integration of clinical case management with health literacy and health insurance assistance, and strengthen client outcomes through targeted evidence-based medication-assisted and residential treatment services.
-The program will be implemented in three suburban drug treatment courts in Cook County: 1) the Fourth Municipal District (Maywood), 2) the Fifth Municipal District (Bridgeview), and 3) the Sixth Municipal District (Markham).
+Summary: The Cook County Suburban Municipal Districts Drug Court Service Enhancement Program (DCSEP) builds upon the court's capacity to help program participants as follows: assess needs, offer practical recovery supports, reduce financial and access barriers to treatment through integration of clinical case management with health literacy and health insurance assistance, and strengthen client outcomes through targeted evidence-based medication-assisted and residential treatment services.
+The program was implemented last year in three suburban drug treatment courts in Cook County: 1) the Fourth Municipal District (Maywood), 2) the Fifth Municipal District (Bridgeview), and 3) the Sixth Municipal District (Markham).

+The purpose of the Suburban Municipal Districts DCSEP is to increase the number of suburban drug court participants

+File #: 18-4647, Version: 1

-The purpose of the Suburban Municipal Districts DCSEP is to increase the number of suburban drug court participants who graduate successfully from the program and achieve stable recovery and affect the long-term health and safety needs of these individuals and their communities.
-Participants in the program will include adult men and women (age 18 and older) who are arrested/charged with new non-violent, drug-related felony offenses and are diagnosed with substance use disorders.
-It is anticipated that the majority of participants will be from minority communities.
-This population is being targeted in part because of the rise of heroin-related drug offenses in suburban Cook County.
+who graduate successfully from the program and achieve stable recovery and affect the long-term health and safety needs of these individuals and their communities.
+Participants in the program include adult men and women (age 18 and older) who are arrested/charged with new non-violent, drug-related felony offenses and are diagnosed with substance use disorders.
+The majority of participants are from minority communities.

-Project funds will be dedicated mostly for community-based case management and treatment services.
-The remainder will be used for staff, fringe benefits, supplies, training and travel.
+Project funds are dedicated mostly for community-based case management and treatment services.
+The remainder are used for staff, fringe benefits, supplies, training and travel.